 10 minutes away, we found Gdansk’s Old City touched by the warm autumn light, inviting us to aimless wanderings.

 The warm weather got locals out of their houses and on the charming streets of Gdansk.
 After all, it was a Sunday.

-The afternoon spent in Gdansk was so rewarding because I hadn’t properly researched this Polish city before the visit, so every house and street looked fascinating.
+The afternoon spent in Gdansk was so rewarding because I hadn’t properly researched this Polish city before the visit, so every house and street was a fascinating surprise.